Canis etruscus

 Canis etruscus (the Etruscan wolf), is an extinct species of canine that was endemic to Mediterranean Europe and Crimean Peninsula during the Early Pleistocene.
 The Etruscan wolf is described as a small wolf-like dog.
-It is widely agreed to be the ancestor of Canis mosbachensis, and thus ultimately the modern grey wolf (Canis lupus).
+It is widely agreed to be the ancestor of Canis mosbachensis, and thus ultimately the modern grey wolf (Canis lupus) as well as dholes (Cuon alpinus) and African wild dogs (Lyacon pictus).